NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/line-of-sight.md

 The OmnidirectionalSightlineFragment tutorial also adds a Placemark at the position specified for the OmnidirectionalSightline object.
 This isn't necessary and is only added to provide a visual context of the sightline origin and results.

-The code above should provide a view similar to this:
+<br>The code above should provide a view similar to this:

 <br>